-6th Edition of EURAM Research Grants Scheme - Deadline 13 February 2024
+7th Edition of EURAM Research Grants Scheme - Deadline 12 February 2025

 Dear colleague,

-EURAM is pleased to launch the 6th edition of the Research Grants Scheme.
-The Executive Committee has set the target of promoting research for our members and devoted the sum of €25,000 funds for the scheme.
+EURAM is pleased to launch the 7th edition of the Research Grants Scheme.
+The Executive Committee has set the target of promoting research for our members and devoted the sum of 25,000 Euros for the scheme.

 One of EURAM's aspiration is to support rigorous and relevant research in the field of business and management, with implications and relevance to the European research community.

 Scholars at any stage of their career may apply for the scheme.
 Each proposal can be in the range of €3000-€5000.
 About 6-7 grants will be awarded.
-The submission deadline is 13 February 2024 at 14:00 pm Belgian time.
+The submission deadline is 12 February 2025 at 14:00 pm Belgian time.

 The research projects should be designed to encourage and support research activities with the ambition of advancing business and management scholarship.
 The outcomes should have value and contribution to theoretical and practical business and management studies.

-Please take a look at the submitter’s guidelines here.
+1. Take a look at the submitter’s guidelines here.

-• No applicant can be involved in more than one submission;
+- No applicant can be involved in more than one submission.

-• No changes to the applicants can be made after submission.
+- No changes to the applicants can be made after submission.

-• Grant applications are blind review.
+- Grant applications are blind review.
 Applications that allow the evaluators to identify the applicant(s) will be automatically desk-rejected.

-The research funds will be transferred no later than 1 October 2024 for short term projects (maximum 12 months).
-Winners of the grants will be required to send a short report and a description of how the funds were used in October 2025.
+The research funds will be transferred no later than 1 October 2025 for short term projects (maximum 12 months).
+Winners of the grants will be required to send a short report and a description of how the funds were used in September 2026.

 A designated committee will select the projects, based on the criteria of anticipated scholarly impact – scientific interest, originality, rigor in methodology, and relevance of the research project – with consideration for the ‘European’ element of the proposal.
-The winners will be notified by in May 2024 and announced at the EURAM 2024 Conference in Bath, United Kingdom

 For any questions, feel free to contact, info@euram.academy.